 You could choose to cover just one level of employees, Directors for example.
 Or, you may want to introduce a fixed probationary period for your employees, before they are eligible to receive Group Life cover.
 You may decide to allow entry to your company’s scheme at schedule points during the year – monthly or annually – depending on length of service with the business.
 However, it is important to ensure that you do not breach aspects of employment or discrimination law by unlawfully favouring certain workers, or groups of workers over others.
 The benefit basis and terms must be the same for every individual in different category levels if these are applied.

 We can consider covering employees who are resident overseas, as long as they have a contract of employment with a UK company covered by this policy.

-Our Group Life product offers a lump sum on the death of an eligible member of the scheme, which can be a multiple of salary or a fixed sum.
+Our Group Life product provides a lump sum on the death of an eligible member of the scheme, which can be a multiple of salary or a fixed sum.
 Additionally there can be a dependant’s pension on death in service or even a child’s pension.
 Quotes can be provided for different scenarios upon request.

-Contributions into a registered or an excepted scheme are, in most cases, to be treated as a normal business expense.
-For a registered scheme, lump sums payable on death are normally tax-free unless a member is a particularly high earner or has significant registered benefits elsewhere that take them over the Lifetime Allowance (£1.8 million from 6 April 2010).
+Contributions into a registered or an excepted policy are, in most cases, treated as a normal business expense.
+For a registered scheme, lump sums payable on death are normally tax-free unless a member is a particularly high earner or has significant registered benefits elsewhere that take them over the Lifetime Allowance.
 For excepted schemes, lump sums are usually tax-free.

 Our Group Life policies, whether registered or excepted, are written under trust and are not subject to income tax or inheritance tax under current legislation.
 All pensions are taxable under PAYE and death-in-service pension benefits are subject to income tax but do not count towards the Lifetime Allowance, but tax laws may change in the future.

 If your employees need to be medically underwritten, we’ll either use a medical declaration form or ask them to take part in a Teleinterview.
 More evidence may be needed, but employees are usually covered for a period of 90 days (up to a maximum of £1million above the FCL or previously accepted benefit), while medical underwriting is being completed, subject to any pre-existing conditions.

-If one of your employees is off work due to illness or injury, cover can continue to normal retirement age as long as premiums continue and a contract of employment is maintained.
+If one of your employees is off work due to illness or injury, cover can continue to the policy cease age as long as premiums continue and a contract of employment is maintained.
 If absence is for any other reason, cover may continue up to a maximum of 36 months.

 Cover normally stops for your employees if they leave service, leave the scheme, retire or die.
-Your company can cancel the policy at any time and we may cancel our cover if premiums fall into arrears.
+Your company can cancel the policy at any time and we may cancel our cover if premiums are not paid.

 To give you a quotation, we’ll need the following details about your employees: